lauragift21/giftegwuenu.dev/content/posts/deploy-a-gridsome-app-on-azure-static-web-apps.md

   - "#gridsome"
   - "#jamstack"
 canonical_url: true
-description: In this tutorial, We'll go over how to deploy the static web app to Azure using the Static Web Apps service.
+description: In this tutorial, We'll go over how to deploy a static website to Azure using the Static Web Apps service.
 ---
 ## Introduction